gudlyf/S3BucketCheck/README.md

 Date: 2017-07-19

-Using terraform, create lambda function to check all of the account's S3 bucket ACLs for any that are public read/write or authorize global users read/write access.
-Sends output through SNS to email provides (currently only supporting one email address).
+Using terraform, creates a lambda function to check all of the account's S3 bucket ACLs for any that are public read/write or authorized global users read/write access.
+Sends output through SNS to email target (currently only supporting one email address).

-Must set AWS credentials for an account with permission to create Lambda fuctions, CloudWatch events, IAM policies and roles, and SNS topics within environment variables:
+You must set AWS credentials for an account with permission to create Lambda fuctions, CloudWatch events, IAM policies and roles, and SNS topics within environment variables: